peter88213/yw-cnv/docs/help-adv.md

 ## Todo chapters

-This will write yWriter 7 "Todo" chapters with child scenes into a new OpenDocument text document (odt) with invisible chapter and scene sections (to be seen in the Navigator).
+This will write yw7 "Todo" chapters with child scenes into a new OpenDocument text document (odt) with invisible chapter and scene sections (to be seen in the Navigator).
 File name suffix is `_todo`.